 This is a pet that will require quite a lot of attention, so if you plan on leaving it alone to play with a bunch of toys by itself, the Westiepoo may not be the best pick for you.

 The dog will seek versatility and variety in its toys and games, otherwise, it could get bored and lose interest easily.

-This boredom can later manifest into destructive behaviour, so the best way to avoid this completely is to make sure that playtime is most productive and enjoyable for both you and your pet.
+This boredom can later manifest into destructive behavior, so the best way to avoid this completely is to make sure that playtime is most productive and enjoyable for both you and your pet.

-Interactive toys that also inculcate good behaviour by dispensing treats will be appreciated by the Westiepoo and pique its interest.
+Interactive toys that also inculcate good behavior by dispensing treats will be appreciated by the Westiepoo and pique its interest.

 Other puzzle games for dogs are also widely available in pet stores as well as online.

 These toys are safe to play with and designed to maximize the mental stimulation of your pet.

 This is where the Westiepoo can best display its intelligence and put its sharp and observant instincts to use as it tries to solve these puzzles.

 Additionally, a tennis ball or other chew toys that it can fetch and return to you will also go a long way to keep it engaged and happy during playtime.

 Other clockwork toys that slide across the floor will also be of interest to your pet because it will look at these as another companion and try to catch them.